 Following different game tracks in the reserve offers great views of animals like herds of Elands, Kobs, Hartebeests, waterbucks’ buffaloes, a dazzle of giraffes, and on a lucky day, you will be able to sight the following: Greater Kudus Roan Antelopes, elands, reedbucks, Dik Dik, and many other rare species of mammals.
 The game drive also highlights chances of viewing predators like lions, leopards, hyenas, both common and side-striped jackals, and cheetahs.

 The game drive will also allow you to see some primates like Olive Baboons, Patus, and Velvet Monkeys.
-While on the same drive, expect to see a lot of different species of birds in different colours and sizes.
+While on the same drive, expect to see a lot of different species of birds in different colors and sizes.

 Note: game drives in the Pian-Upe wildlife reserve can be challenging due to the unapproachability of some tracks.
 However, with a good 4×4 vehicle, the tracks can be drivable.